opnsense/docs/source/development/backend/legacy.rst

 ..
 Note::

-    As of OPNsense 19.7 Syslog-NG is included in our base system and includes :code:`/usr/local/etc/syslog-ng.conf.d/*.conf` when started.
-When not depending on circular logs, you might want to consider adding templates there instead of using this legacy handler.
+    As of OPNsense 19.7 Syslog-NG is included in our base system, when not using circular logs, these files will only be used to identify applications for custom syslog remote targets in :menuselection:`System->Settings->Logging / targets`.

 To test if a service registration functions properly, just restart the syslog facility: